Sammckay12/CV/README.md

 **Toscafund** (Aug'11 to May'12)
 *Research Analyst* :
 Aiding with the research for the hedge funds main discussions paper; Britain's Got Growth.
 I was invited to join the research team by Chief Economist Dr Savvas Savouri having previously sent him my university dissertation for comment.

+## Hobbies and Interests

+- Football : Been apart of a team since the age of 6.
+Nothing like a football game to clear the mind.
+Meditation at its best.
+Captain of old school alumni team.
+- Sport : Football is worthy of its own bullet point but all-round sports enthusiast including; skiing, rugby, basketball, tennis, cricket and horse-racing (if that counts as sport!)
+-